 Located at 7 Jackson Road, the construction of the new, single story addition provides the company with much-needed laboratory, manufacturing and warehouse space.
 In 2011, Maugel had previously designed 45,000 SF of laboratory, manufacturing, and corporate offices for Bionostics at the same Devens location.

-The new space is broken into three areas: an extended shipping area, storage and warehouse, and manufacturing.
+The new space is broken into three areas: shipping, storage and warehouse, and manufacturing.
 Before construction could begin Construction Manager, Connolly Brothers of Beverly, Mass., had to relocate gas and fiber optic lines to secure the footprint.
 Due to COVID-19, the plant providing the brick veneer for the exterior of the building shut down and never reopened.
 Connolly had to find another product to match the existing brick building.

 The project team includes owner, 8 Jackson Road LLC; architect, Maugel Architects; construction manager, Connolly Brothers; civil engineer, Meisner Brem; structural engineer, TFM Structural Engineers; electrical, Leonard Electric; plumbing, Moran Plumbing; HVAC, Tech Mechanical; and sprinkler, Ideal Fire Protection.